-From November 17, 2011 through December 31, 2013, we granted stock options to employees under our 2011 Equity Incentive Plan, as amended, covering an aggregate of 3,218,659 shares of common stock, at a weighted-average average exercise price of \$2.55 per share.
-Of these, options covering an aggregate of 262,134 shares were cancelled without being exercised and we sold an aggregate of 727,682 shares of common stock to employees for cash consideration in the aggregate amount of \$0.3 million upon the exercise of stock options.
+From January 1, 2014 until the filing of our Registration Statement on Form S-8 on March 24, 2014, we granted stock options to employees and directors under our 2011 Equity Incentive Plan and our 2014 Plan, as amended, covering an aggregate of 227,925 shares of common stock, at a weighted-average average exercise price of \$33.66 per share.
+During this same time period we also sold an aggregate of 60,456 shares of common stock to employees for cash consideration in the aggregate amount of \$43,000 upon the exercise of stock options.
+The sales of the above securities were exempt from registration under Rule 701 promulgated under the Securities Act as transactions pursuant to a compensatory benefit plan or a written contract relating to compensation.